Salesforce says Elliott will not nominate directors to board

 March 27 (Reuters) - Salesforce Inc CRM.N said on Monday activist investor Elliott Management Corp has decided to not proceed with director nominations to the board of the cloud-based software provider, due to its strong earnings and 2024 transformation initiatives.

+"Salesforce and Elliott have committed to continue the productive working relationship they have developed together," a joint statement from the companies said.

-Elliott had nominated a slate of directors to Salesforce's board, Reuters reported earlier this month.
+Earlier this month, Reuters reported Elliott nominated a slate of directors to Salesforce's board.

+Around the same time Salesforce gave an upbeat full-year profit forecast and doubled its share repurchase to $20 billion, placating activist investors pushing for changes amid slowing growth.

+Elliott unveiled its multi-billion dollar stake in Salesforce January.
+Other hedge funds with stakes include Jeff Ubben's Inclusive Capital Partners, Jeff Smith's Starboard Value, ValueAct Capital and Third Point.

 ((Juby.Babu@thomsonreuters.com;))